resolute-support/projects/README.md

 # projects

-Code for arduino projects we have
+Code for assorted  projects Resolute Education has